Feyerabend/vm/debug/README.md

 ### Line editor with logger

-The second editor 'ed2.py' have a built in logger.
-Otherwise it is almost the same as 'ed.py'.
-There are always room for improvement, but cut off with regards to pegagogical values.[^flawed]
+The second editor includes a built-in logger, which distinguishes it from 'ed.py'.
+Despite this improvement, the functionality remains largely similar to the previous version.
+There are always room for improvement, but cut off with regards to pegagogical values.[^flawed] The 'log.txt' is hardcoded for every text that runs through the editor.
+Logs are usually custom-built and may vary in format.
+Here they appear as follows:

 [^flawed]: The logs are significantly flawed and redundant.
 The log file can grow immensely in proportion to the files they track.
 For example, a saved file is fully represented in the log file both when it is loaded and saved.

-Futher it includes a built-in logger, which distinguishes it from 'ed.py'.
-Despite this improvement, the functionality remains largely similar to the previous version.
-The 'log.txt' is hardcoded for every text that runs through the editor.
-Logs are usually custom-built and may vary in format.
-Here they appear as follows:

 ```log
 2024-07-27 09:47:12 | LOAD | NAME = trad.txt